UCSDPulmonaryImaging/Deforminator/README.md

 Using Deforminator_PIL

+For use in Matlab environment:
-Add Deforminator/ to your matlab path
+Add to the matlab path the following folders:
-Also add the GUI_Play_Projective/ folde to path
+Deforminator/ & GUI_play_projective/

 Keyboard Shortcuts